bgallamoza/bgallamoza/README.md

 # Hi!
 I'm Brennan Gallamoza!
 Welcome to my Page!

 I'm a data-loving undergraduate at the University of Delaware majoring in Computer Science and minoring in Biology.
 My future goal is to make a career in data science!
+Currently, I am working on personal machine learning projects to develop my skills to become an effective data scientist.

 ## PROJECTS